 In the last few years, Pinterest has transformed from social network lightweight to one of the biggest names in the industry.
-The scrapbook-like social network has blown up since its 2010 inception, quietly collecting 10 million unique monthly visitors faster than any other social media site in history, while continually adding intuitive features such as the newly-implemented Guided Search.
-It’s a tool for inspiration and brainstorming, among other things, serving as a means of sharing and exploring visual content from like-minded individuals around the globe.
+The scrapbook-like social network has blown up since its 2010 inception, quietly collecting millions of unique visitor, while continually adding intuitive features.
+It’s a tool for inspiration and brainstorming — among other things — and serves as a means of sharing and exploring visual content from like-minded individuals around the globe.

-Step 3: Verify your Pinterest account — Check the email account you registered with Pinterest for a confirmation email.
+Step 3: Verify your Pinterest account — Check the email account you registered with for a confirmation email.
 Once found, click the red Confirm Your Email button to verify your account.

 Learn the Pinterest lingo

 Terminology is key to properly navigating any website, and Pinterest has lingo you should learn if you’d rather not remain in the dark regarding the site’s various functions and features.
 Many of them are similar to those you would find on Facebook or Twitter, but there are few exceptions you should familiarize yourself with before pressing forward.

 - Boards: In a way, Pinterest boards are much like the deteriorating cork boards of yesteryear.
 The virtual walls, which are typically content-specific, provide a space where you can post various images and articles you’d like to both organize and share with others.
 Boards function in a similar manner to your Facebook Timeline, yet they present content in an organized grid that makes it far simpler to find specific posts.
 Boards also help keep your recipes from your home decor ideas to make them easier to find later.
 The organization scheme is entirely up to you, whether you want to categorize all recipes under one board or divvy them up so as to keep the dessert ideas from the dinner fanfare.